-Peggy has lived in the Colestin Valley for 31 years.
+Peggy has lived in the Colestin Valley for 33 years.
 She and her partner, 39 goats, and rescue cats and dogs live on a farm and raise hogs and make goat milk soap.
 Peggy taught at Foothill College in the San Francisco Bay Area for 19 years.
 She taught English and drama and had the distinction of teaching King Lear about 82 times.
 She has actually taught the entire Shakespeare canon.
 Peggy started the women’s studies program at Foothill, which was the first community college in the country to grant an associate degree in women’s studies, awarding the first one in 1975.
 Before retiring in 2004, Peggy was the academic vice president at College of the Siskiyous for 15 years, an interim VP at Shasta College (twice) and Lassen College once, and the interim superintendent/president of College of the Siskiyous.
 She holds two master’s degrees—one in English and one is social science (women’s studies) from San Jose State University.
 Peggy loves theater and is delighted serve on the ANPF Board.
 She has been a reader for several years, as well.
-Peggy also loves animals and serves as the president of the board for Friends of the Animal Shelter; she has been on that board since 1999.
-She is also on the board of AAUW Ashland, chairs the board of the Colestin Rural Fire District, and chairs the Animal Control Advisory Committee for Jackson County.
+Peggy also loves animals and previously served as the president of the board for Friends of the Animal Shelter; she has been on that board since 1999.
+She also served on the board of AAUW Ashland.
+She chairs the board of the Colestin Rural Fire District and the Animal Control Advisory Committee for Jackson County.
 She volunteers with the Ashland Independent Film Festival and continues to serve as a consultant for colleges in both California and Wyoming.

 Carol Putnam, Co-President